NadineSandhu/ADA-Application/Step 1: Resume.md

 * Researching, developing and implementing new systems to streamline productivity

+* Taking on leadership roles in unfamiliar territory with positivity and enthusiasm

 * Coaching and mentoring team on new tasks and change

-* Self-taught advanced skills in MS Office, Photoshop, Final Cut Pro
+* Self-taught advanced skills in MS Office, Photoshop, Final Cut Pro, Hootsuite

 ##Work Experience